-The women of DFJ push back on claims that “predatory behavior” is rampant
+The women of DFJ push back on claims that ‘predatory behavior’ is rampant

 Facebook rolls out new tools for group admins, plus badges and profiles for members